Close

 b.
 Supply Chain Operations

-During the year under review, your Company successfully commissioned 2 Wafer lines at its Perundurai Factory.
+During the year under review, your Company successfully:

 d.
 Quality Programs

-Your Company has been relentlessly focusing on product quality and safety for more than 100 years to deliver best-in-class products to its consumers.
-Your Company has a well-defined system to ensure compliance with regulatory requirements and ensures a clear assessment of quality and safety aspects at each stage of the product life cycle.
+Your Company has been constantly focusing on improving the quality of its products and ensuring highest standards of food safety to deliver best-in-class products to its consumers.
+Towards this end, your Company has a well-defined system to ensure compliance with regulatory requirements and ensures a clear assessment of quality and safety aspects at each stage of the product life cycle.
+The culture of continuous improvement is fostered across the organization through various capability building initiatives designed to enhance the effectiveness of people, processes and systems.

 e.
 Research and Development (R&D)